luerhard/chapter_regression_and_artifical/main.md

 A similar effect can be seen when looking at the self-placement on the left-right scale which is starting to increase at roughly the value of $4$.
 The effect of education seems to be of a more dichotomous fashion, with low values indicating more tendencies towards a rejection of immigrations whereas high values indicate the opposite.
 Here again, the exact amount does not seem to drive the predictions, but rather whether someone has received much or little education is decisive.
-The effect of religiosity looks like a slightly skewed inverse u-shape rather than being linearly negative, as the logistic regression would suggest, with the highest predicted probabilities for rejection of immigrants at around 5 on the religiosity scale.\todo{nicht-lineare Zusammenhänge finden; hier oder in Discussion mit Bezug auf atheortical, explorative analysis, theory building etc. eingehen.}
+The effect of religiosity looks like a slightly skewed inverse u-shape rather than being linearly negative, as the logistic regression would suggest, with the highest predicted probabilities for rejection of immigrants at around 5 on the religiosity scale.

 # Discussion
 This contribution tried to illustrate similarities and differences between approaches using [!ts] or [!ml].
 Social scientists face a trade-off when it comes to using [!ml].
 On the downside, features (i.e., independent variables) can only be ranked by importance.
 This stands in contrast to more fine-grained information provided by a typical regression coefficient, in particular, its direction, but also the strength of effects.
 On the upside, focusing on models' predictive capabilities, like in any [!ml] application, shifts the attention to explanations that are closer to scientific reasoning and less prone to mirror common sense [@wattsCommonSenseSociological2014].
 It is "this potential predictive force which gives scientific explanations its importance" [@hempelStudiesLogicExplanation1948, 138], which is inherently neglected by goodness of fit measures solely relying on in-sample observations.
 Using out-of-sample is a crucial part of any [!sml] procedure, i.e., applying the trained model to unseen test data.
 Integrating this inherent property of [!ml] would at least reduce an important weakness of [!ts] and could even boost, following Watts' line of argumentation, social scientists reasoning more generally.